Search by tag

 In Sound and Music Computing a large number of possibilities exist for students to do their thesis work

-Sound and Music Interaction Seminar is a seminar series organized by the Sound and Music Computing group at the division of Media Technology and Interaction Design, KTH.
+Sound and Music Interaction Seminars is a seminar series organized by the Sound and Music Computing group at the division of Media Technology and Interaction Design, KTH.